pglen/comlin64/README.md

     While ComLin64 Linux will work on the most basic hardware.
-For responsive operation we recommend at least 2 Gig of RAM (or more), 1.6 GHz processor (or faster) and a 16/32 Gig (or larger) USB drive.
+For responsive operation we recommend at least 2 Gig of RAM (or more), 1.6 GHz processor (or faster) and a 32 Gig (or larger) USB drive.
         (also called Jump Drive, a Thumb Drive or a Flash Drive).
-    Tested: 1 Gig of Ram, 1.2 GHz CPU, 16 Gig Jump drive -- works OK
+    Tested: 2 Gig of Ram, 1.2 GHz CPU, 32 Gig Jump drive -- works OK

 The ComLin64 .ISO should boot and be usable immidiately.

+ComLin64 System Creation:

+    Download the current .gz image and dd it to a 32 gig jump drive.
+    (rufus dd mode if you are on windows) If you want different sizes, ComLin is customizable, but needs minimum system admin skills.

 ComLin64 System Creation requirements:

     This is of course if you opted for the source creation.
+The source creation gives you full control over features / sizes / partitions ... etc.

     1.)
 A host Linux system to create the jump drive with. (we used Ubuntu 22.x) Alternatively, one can create a new ComLin64 system from a ComLin64